Pripatel3008/CODSOFT/README.md

 •	Implementation of keyboard input for numerical values and operators.
 •	Incorporation of memory functionality to store and recall previous calculations.
 •	Integration of a theme switcher to provide different visual styles for the calculator.
-> Conclusion: The "Basic GUI Calculator" is a straightforward and user-friendly Python application that allows users to perform basic arithmetic calculations through an intuitive graphical interface.
-By providing real-time input display and result updates, the calculator facilitates smooth interactions and helps users carry out mathematical operations efficiently.
-With potential enhancements, the application can be expanded to accommodate more advanced calculations and personalized customization options, catering to a wider range of user preferences and mathematical needs.

 > **Project 03: Secure Password Generator**